 A chance for sick animals to recover

 Are you interested in becoming a Foster Volunteer?
 Click here to sign up and fill out an application.
-After being approved, you will be able to view all the animals available to
+After being approved, you will be able to view all the animals available to be fostered.

 For more information on participating as a Foster Volunteer, contact the shelter or register to attend a training session.